jaliagag/21_linux/k8s/course-udemy.md

 Now we are working with containers here.
 Containers are everywhere so we need everything to be container compatible.
 Our applications are in the form of containers the different components that form the entire management system.
 On the master nodes could be hosted in the form of containers.

 The DNS service networking solution can all be deployed in the form of containers.
 So we need these **software that can run containers and that's the container runtime engine.
 A popular one being Docker.
-So we need Docker or it's supported equivalent installed on all the nodes in the cluster including the master nodes.** if you wish to host the control plane components as containers.
+So we need Docker or it's supported equivalent installed on all the nodes in the cluster including the master nodes** if you wish to host the control plane components as containers.
 Now it doesn’t always have to be Docker.

 Kubernetes supports other run time engines as well like ContainerD or Rocket.